roelderickx/kpxc-browser-backend/README.md

 ### Installing the proxy

-This script will be started by your browser when using the KeePassXC-rowser extension and provides a gateway for messages from the browser to the backend and back.
+This script will be started by your browser when using the KeePassXC-Browser extension and provides a gateway for messages from the browser to the backend and back.

 - Install nativemessaging using `pip install nativemessaging`
 - Run `nativemessaging-install.py firefox`